jlibovicky/jlibovicky.github.io/_posts/2019-10-31-MT-Weekly-Document-Context.md

 * Have a separate encoder for the context and for the sentence that should be translated and combine the states of the encoders later when decoding.
-There are of course different how to do it.
+There are of course different ways how to do it.

 The context encoder does not have to be as complicated as the encoder for the sentence that is actually being translated.
 As their results show, even plain